LayercodeClient

 The conversation ID to resume a previous conversation (optional).

-The endpoint to authorize the session (should return a
+The endpoint to authorize the session.
+It must return a JSON object:

 Callback when an error occurs.
 Receives an

-object.Callback for custom data messages from the server.
+response.audio).Callback for custom data messages from the server (typically

 Callback for changes in the agent’s audio amplitude (number, 0–1).